Marking with urine is one of the most ordinary things a dog does. Dogs are territorial by nature, and leaving a scent is how they stake a claim.

 Dog Socialization

-- It may help to keep your dog entertained and mentally stimulated.
+- It keeps him entertained and mentally engaged.

 How to Stop a Dog From Marking Inside the House